 Does landlord insurance cover the boiler?

-It's unlikely that a standard landlord insurance policy would cover your boiler.
+It's unlikely that a standard landlord insurance policy covers your boiler.

-You might find that boiler breakdown cover is an add-on to your existing policy, though.
+You can usually get boiler breakdown cover as an add-on to your policy at an extra cost.
 Get in touch with your insurer to see if they offer it.

 How much is landlord boiler cover?